 Create pin graphics

 Notice how the pin image is crisp and uncluttered.
-We’ve included their logo to instantly boost brand awareness, an eye-grabbing image, and the title of the blog post so users know exactly what they’ll get when they click.
+We included their logo to instantly boost brand awareness, an eye-grabbing image, and the title of the blog post so users know exactly what they’ll get when they click.

 Upload your pins

 Now it’s time to upload your newly designed pin to your profile.
 Simply click on the cross on the top right of your profile to get started.
-Upload your new pin from your computer, add the title of your blog post in the headline section and include a keyword rich bio.
+Upload your new pin from your computer, add the title of your blog post in the headline section and include a keyword rich description.
 It’s also a good idea to include a call to action here, like ‘Click the pin to read more…’.

 As with most social media platforms, Pinterest also allows you to add hashtags within the description.
 This means you can add popular hashtags to help your pin get found easier for particular search queries.
 It’s beneficial to add a handful here for that very reason.

 Then pop in the url to the relevant blog post or product and add to your relevant board.

 Joining group boards is an important part of the strategy to ensure your content is seen and shared by more people.
 Group boards have multiple collaborators and can often have hundreds of thousands of followers.
 This gives you the potential to increase your content’s reach exponentially.

 Joining group boards is as simple as asking the owner if you can become a collaborator.
 They often have instructions within the group board to join, so it’s a good idea to follow these.
 Some people will ask you to email, direct message, or comment on their pin to join.
 Asking to join is not a sexy process.
 It takes time, but if you build this step into your strategy every week, it will pay off.